 In one day I made 6 different batches of scones.
 SIX.
 And I taste-tested four of them.
-Yes, I’m woman enough to own up and admit that I ate 4 scones in one day.
-I wear my hobbit-like tendencies with pride. 🙂
+Yes, I am owning up and admitting that I ate 4 scones in one (very long) kitchen sitting.
+I wear my hobbit-like tendencies with pride. :]

 This recipe freezes incredibly well.
 Simply make the dough, toss in whatever additions you like and flash freeze them before putting in a ziploc baggy.
 Then, bake as usual, adding 5 more minutes to the timer and you get a perfect scone every single time.

 For jalapeno-cheddar scones, I add 1-2 cups of cheese and ~40 slices of jarred jalapenos.
 It sounds like a lot, but it introduces the perfect amount of heat.

 You can even get fancy and add a layer of jam and cream cheese to the dough.
 These freeze great as well, though I haven’t figured out how to keep the tops from sliding off while baking.

 I’ve written about no-pectin jam before, but I’ve been making lots of variations on that, too, with fantastic results.
 Blackberry, nectarine, “strawberry lemonade” and cherry-berry are currently in my fridge as I type.
 Each one was made following the same basic recipe:

 1 cup sugar

 - Bring to a boil, then simmer for 20-30 minutes

 - Let cool to room temperature, then refrigerate.

 Add some cocoa powder for a lil sumpthin extra, and for an extra chocolatey experience, pass on the chips – I prefer to grab my favorite chocolate bar* and break it into chunks.
 And there you have it: chocolate chunk scones.